peter-amerkhanian/OLD-peter-amerkhanian.github.io/content/post/10-23-23-newtons-method/index.md

-We can evaluate that directly by looking at the distance from the guess to what we know is the right answer:
+We can assess the quality of that guess by calculating the distance from the guess to the right answer ($-\pi$):

 ```python